Saying goodbye to 2020-2021

 As Cathy Davidson’s research assistant, Tati has done beautiful work with the FI program while simultaneously pursuing a Master’s degree and working to support adult literacy at BMCC.
 Her FI work includes supporting the editing and open-access publication of We Eat: A Student Centered Cookbook and I Wake Up Counting: A Transformative Guide to Teaching and Learning in the Humanities and Social Sciences.

 As our Assistant Director, Cihan keeps everything running smoothly behind the scenes without anyone even realizing how much work needs to be done in the shadows to keep the machinery running.
 In addition to brilliantly doing the work of several people by putting together a conference (twice!) that proved to be a huge success, Cihan successfully brought the team together, while also bringing out the best in all of her colleagues.
-On a personal level, I must say, she is even more remarkable.

 And to everyone, do your homework this summer: rest (this is an essential component of work), smile, and love (yourselves and others).